 Weight.
 In this category, the Five Ten Dragon will delight those who prefer to ascend with as much agility as possible.
 Yes, the featured rock shoe is roughly 30 g lighter than the Hiangle.

 Upper.
 The Dragon’s main shell is made of microfiber, making it a synthetic component.
 The Five Ten Hiangle, on the other hand, uses leather in its low-top upper.
-The competition’s main shell is advertised to stretch up to half a size, while the Dragon’s has minimal in this regard.
 A dialed-in fit in the Dragon is courtesy of its lacing system.
 In the Hiangle, on the other hand, a secure lockdown may be achieved by means of its Velcro closure.